Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Application

 \subsubsection{Method}

-Since the likelihoods of the HCDM and BDDM are untractable, we opt for \textit{amortized Bayesian inference} (ABI), a likelihood-free inference method.
+Since the likelihoods of the HCDM and BDDM are intractable, we opt for ABI, a likelihood-free inference method.
 ABI utilizes model simulations to train specialized neural networks that learn to compress data of varying sizes and to sample from the posterior over model parameters given \textit{any} data set compatible with the model \citep{zammit2024neural}.
 Two networks are involved: (a) A summary network that transforms each data set into fixed-size \textit{approximately sufficient} summary statistics. (b) Simultaneously, the inference network learns to approximate the true posterior of model parameters given the data.
 Both models are fitted using the ABI method implemented in the \texttt{BayesFlow} package in Python \citep{radev_bayesflow_2020}.
 For a detailed ABI workflow, see the Appendix.
-For the executable code, see (\textbf{linkhere}).